Managing Cybersecurity Risk and a Framework for Making Investments

 Given the above, we start with the assumption that every defense and every organization can and has been compromised.
 No set of defenses or protection solutions can block 100% of all your threats.
 This is why you must have a Threat Detection capability that can sweep behind your protection tools and identify threats, assets, applications… inside your environment that shouldn’t be there.

 Providing this capability is the basis of Infocyte.
 We believe every organization must have the ability to run an effective process to proactively Detect and Respond to incidents for a reasonable cost.
-The DETECTION and RESPONSE solution should also be independent from the PROTECTION solutions.
+The DETECTION and RESPONSE solution should also be independent of the PROTECTION solutions.